isaigordeev/saxs/README.md

 - pydantic for gluing metadata between stages
 - replace python func calc in processing by cpp ones
 – pipeline scheduler for peaks in order (map reduce like) for multiprocessing
+- composite stage
+- new frontend yaml
+- new backend with decl specs